 Formally launched in 2015 and adapted from the University of Michigan’s foundational STRIDE model, UMBC – STRIDE embraces a peer to peer education model in which highly respected faculty serve as STRIDE fellows who work withintheir communities to raise awareness about implicit biases and strategize best practices for recruiting and retaining a diverse and inclusively excellent professoriate.

-A Critical Diversity and Social Justice Approach
+Our Shared Approach: Critical Diversity and Social Justice

 Byrd, M.Y.
 (2014).
-“Re-Conceptualizing and re-visioning diversity in the workforce: Toward a social justice paradigm.”
+“Re-conceptualizing and re-visioning diversity in the workforce: Toward a social justice paradigm.”
 In Byrd, M.Y. and Scott, C.L.
 (Eds.), Diversity in the workforce: Current issues and emerging trends, (334-346).
 New York: Routledge.

 Henderson, L. and Herring, C. (2013).
 “Does critical diversity pay in higher education?
 Race, gender, and departmental rankings in research universities.”
 Politics, Groups, and Identities, 1(3), 299-310.